40 Online Community Service Ideas for High Schoolers

 Be My Eyes is a great way for students interested in the health industry to get community service hours online.
 It connects volunteers with blind and low-vision people through a video app to provide visual assistance with everything from checking expiration dates to distinguishing colors to reading instructions.

-From providing blood collection support to serving on the Disaster Action Team, the American Red Cross has tons of virtual volunteer opportunities available to high school students.
+From digital media support to serving on the Disaster Action Team, the American Red Cross has many virtual volunteer opportunities available to high school students.

 Many elderly people suffer from loneliness, as current Yale student Jacob Cramer discovered while volunteering at his local senior living community, with several residents telling him that he was their only visitor.
 He started Love For Our Elders as a result, which gathers letters for seniors who need encouragement.
 Students can earn verified volunteer hours by writing letters, starting a chapter at their school, or hosting a letter drive.